The Best Appointment Scheduling & Booking Software For Small Businesses

 If you find yourself juggling too many calls or your front-end staff is stretched thin, appointment scheduling software for small business can be a cost-effective way to ease your burden.

 Scheduling software isn’t just about scheduling, however.
 When you create an organized process for customers to book appointments and receive reminders, you’ll also glean data about your customers, keep lines of communication open, and ensure you get paid more quickly.
 That sounds like a win-win opportunity, doesn’t it?

 Read more below to learn why we chose these options.

 To find the best appointment scheduling app or booking software for small business, you’ve got to start by understanding the options.
 You may be surprised to find overlap between payment, CRM, and booking software tools.
 That’s why each scheduling app on this list has a specific focus, to help you find your perfect match.

 1. Square Appointments

-As an integrated payment and booking solution, Square offers a variety of features to simplify your process.
+As an integrated payment and booking app for small business, Square offers a variety of features to simplify your process.
 The free customer booking link lets you display all the types of services you offer, so your customers can claim the spot they want.
 Or, if you are active on Instagram with a healthy following, you can use booking links that allow clients to schedule directly from the app.
 We also like that Square allows businesses to choose whether they want to require prepayment at the time of booking or if they want to collect payment at checkout or send an invoice.

 As a platform, Square earns mostly positive reviews on all major customer review platforms and has proven to be a time-tested and trusted option.
 Square earns 4.7 out of 5 stars on Capterra, 4.6 out of 5 stars on G2, and 4.8 out of 5 stars on Trustpilot.